MojosBeans100/CI-MS5-loveplants/README.md

 This was achieved by maintaining the previous filter criteria when applying another.
 When products are narrowed down by plant category - for example, floor plants - this criteria is maintained when filtering again by, for example, price.

 With this method, the search criteria in the webpage url maintains the previous criteria, but is overridden with the new criteria as the querydict recognises the last value.

 The example below shows the list of products filtered by 'Floor' plants, then the search criteria is changed to 'Hanging' plants, but the url still shows the previous filter.
 Since 'Hanging' plants is the last value of the plant category filters, 'Floor' is ignored and only 'Hanging' plants are listed.

-This method in general provides a good solution to faceted filtering, although may be somewhat verbose.
+This method in general provides a good solution to faceted filtering, although may be somewhat verbose and require refactoring.
 See [testing](TESTING.md#2.3) for this user feature.

 ![Faceted searching](https://res.cloudinary.com/code-institute-mojos-beans/image/upload/v1652450462/LovePlants/Products/faceted_kdwlyo.jpg)